The doctors at VisionPoint Eye Center take special care to administer innovative treatments for your eye disease.

 - A gray curtain moving across your field of vision

-The doctors of Eye Surgical Associates can diagnose retinal detachment during an eye exam where he or she dilates the pupils of your eyes.
+The doctors at VisionPoint Eye Center can diagnose retinal detachment during an eye exam where he or she dilates the pupils of your eyes.
 Some retinal detachments are found during routine eye exams.
-Only after careful examination can your ophthalmologist tell whether a retinal detachment is present.
+Only after careful examination can your eye doctor tell whether a retinal detachment is present.

 Treatments for Tears and Detachments

 Most retinal tears need to be treated with laser surgery or cryotherapy (freezing) to seal the retina to the back wall of the eye.
-These treatments cause little or no discomfort and may be performed in your ophthalmologist’s office.
+These treatments cause little or no discomfort and may be performed in your eye doctor’s office.
 Treatment usually prevents retinal detachment.

 Almost all patients with retinal detachments require surgery to put the retina back in its proper place.
 Diabetic Retinopathy – If you have Diabetes Mellitus you are at risk of developing Diabetic Retinopathy.
 There are two types that can develop before you may notice any visual problems.